Moving in Spain

 • To pick up your TIE card: Once it's ready, you must book another appointment by selecting “POLICÍA–RECOGIDA DE TARJETA DE IDENTIDAD DE EXTRANJERO (TIE)”.

-Step 2: What to Bring to Your Appointment
+Step 2: What to bring to your forigner Spanish ID a ppointment

 Being over-prepared is your best strategy.
 Bring originals and photocopies of everything.